iterative/dvc.org/static/docs/commands-reference/metrics_remove.md

 ## Description

-This command searches for the corresponding DVC file for the metric file path provided (i.e. a DVC stage file that specifies one of its outputs a metric with the path provided, see `dvc metrics add` or `dvc run` `-m` and `-M` options) and resets the metric flag for the provided output.
+This command searches for the corresponding DVC-file for the metric file path provided (i.e. a DVC stage file that specifies one of its outputs a metric with the path provided, see `dvc metrics add` or `dvc run` `-m` and `-M` options) and resets the metric flag for the provided output.